 The Breaking challenges convention in a way that earns the group an edge and authenticity.
 The songs are deliberate and gripping, and the band uses their contradicting influences to great advantage.
 Front-man Adam Sweeney's penchant for brooding minor-key introspection collides with lead guitarist Tim Karplus' affinity for mainstream pop hooks, crafting songs with mass appeal that remain firmly rooted in the alt rock tradition of the Cascadian glory days.

-At once original and strikingly familiar, their debut LP is reminiscent of early Radiohead, R.E.M., Live and Foo Fighters.
+At once original and strikingly familiar, their debut LP is reminiscent of early Radiohead, R.E.M., Oasis and U2's Achtung Baby.

-With two exploratory EPs under their belts, the band has landed on their definitive sound and channeled it into a debut full-length record to be released in 2017.
-In anticipation of this debut, The Breaking has been bringing their energy-infused live shows to venues all around the Pacific Northwest from their native Portland, Oregon.
+With two exploratory EPs under their belts, the band has landed on their definitive sound and channeled it into a debut full-length record, released in 2017.
+The Breaking has been bringing their energy-infused live shows to venues around the west coast from their native Portland, Oregon.

-The two round out their work with frequent collaborators on recordings and live shows, with engineer Rian Lewis (Priory, D.R.A.M.), bassist Andre Zapata (The Weather Machine, Jimmy Russell's Party City), and drummers Alexandra Geffel (Skull Diver, The Cabin Proeject), Ben Kent (Ghosts I've Met) and Mark Powers (M. Ward, Haley Johnsen).
+The two round out their work with frequent collaborators on recordings and live shows, with producer Rian Lewis (D.R.A.M., Priory), bassist Andre Zapata (Moorea Masa, Jimmy Russell's Party City), and drummers Alexandra Geffel (Skull Diver, The Cabin Project), Ben Kent (Ghosts I've Met) and Mark Powers (M. Ward, Robert Wynia, Haley Johnsen).

 "The Breaking are a crisp rock group, who have seemed to tap into some 90s alt rock nostalgia that many groups can only say they embody."